TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 #### Suitability
 What becoming a Vessel requires above all is [[Connection\|Connection]] to the Shard in question, whether forged artificially or driven by a natural inclination towards the Shard's intent.
 Not anyone can choose to take up a Shard, with this Connection or alignment with the Intent being a requirement for becoming the Vessel of a Shard.
 This rule, however, was less strict immediately after the Shattering, allowing greater flexibility.
 Nonetheless, the rule did exist and not any individual could have taken up any of the Shards.
+One does not necessarily need to perfectly align with the Intent in order to pick up a Shard, however, a strong Connection to the Shard in question is required.
+Furthermore, aligning with the Intent makes it easier to pick up the Shard.

 #### Immortality
 Vessels are inherently immortal and ageless beings, due to the power that they possess and become.
 This is due to the fact that Vessels are, essentially, a hub or nexus for the power of the Shard.
 Therefore, they are a sentient bundle of Investiture.